Distress Ink vs. Distress Oxide: Ink or Oxide, Which One Wins?

 Both distress ink and distress oxide ink offer a wide range of colors, allowing artists and crafters to express their creativity.
 However, there are some differences in the color range between the two.

 Distress ink is available in a vast array of colors, including vibrant hues, earth tones, and pastel shades.
-The colors in the distress ink range are often more intense and saturated, making them perfect for vibrant and bold projects.
+The colors in the distress ink range are often more intense and saturated, making them for vibrant and bold projects.

 Distress oxide ink, on the other hand, offers a unique color range that includes both bright and muted shades.
 The colors of distress oxide ink are often softer and more subtle, giving a vintage or aged appearance to projects.
 Additionally, distress oxide ink has a unique property where the colors can react with each other, creating a beautiful oxidized effect when layered.